-Walking by the harbour and towards the Old Town, you’ll find loads of people on the streets thrusting their leaflets at you for various boat trips in Kotor Bay, so there’s certainly no shortage of them.
+Walking by the harbour and towards the Old Town, you’ll find loads of people on the streets handing out leaflets for various boat trips in Kotor Bay, so there’s certainly no shortage of them.

 We decided on the ‘Miki Travel’ tour, purely because the lady operating it seemed more convincing than the rest – and her boat was due to leave at a time that was most convenient for us.

 We paid for the tickets (with a reduced rate for the children) and returned half an hour later ready to set sail.

 The boat was big enough to seat about 40 people – and it seemed pretty much sold out, but we were still able to sit together comfortably as we headed off out on the boat in to Kotor Bay.